HackCunyy/CoLive/README.md

 # CoLive

-CoLive is a web application that allows users to find roommates and housing in the Boston area.
+CoLive is a web application that allows users to find roommates and housing in New York City.
 Users can create a profile, search for roommates, and search for housing.
-Users can also create a listing for housing or a roommate.

 [Devpost](https://devpost.com/software/colive-po2m9f)
 [Youtube Demo](https://youtu.be/8CB_YzebsxI)